-When you have COPD, air often becomes trapped in the lungs, pushing down on the diaphragm.
-The neck and chest muscles must then assume an increased share of the work of breathing.
-This can leave the diaphragm weakened and flattened, causing it to work less efficiently.
+Your lungs rise and fall naturally, but when you have COPD, air often becomes trapped in your lungs.
+This pushes down on your diaphragm.
+Your neck and chest muscles must then assume an increased share of the work of breathing.
+Conditions like COPD can leave your diaphragm weakened and flattened, causing it to work less efficiently.

-When you first learn the diaphragmatic breathing technique, it may be easier for you to follow the instructions lying down, as shown above.
-As you gain more practice, you can try the diaphragmatic breathing technique while sitting in a chair, as shown below.
+When you first learn the diaphragmatic breathing technique, it may be easier for you to follow the instructions lying down.

 To perform this exercise while sitting in a chair:

-Note: You may notice an increased effort will be needed to use the diaphragm correctly.
+Yes, practicing diaphragmatic breathing makes it easier.
+You may notice it takes an increased effort to use your diaphragm correctly.
 At first, you'll probably get tired while doing this exercise.
-But keep at it, because with continued practice, diaphragmatic breathing will become easy and automatic.
+But keep at it, because with continued practice diaphragmatic breathing will become automatic.

-At first, practice this exercise 5-10 minutes about 3-4 times per day.
+At first, practice this exercise for five to 10 minutes about three to four times per day.
 Gradually increase the amount of time you spend doing this exercise, and perhaps even increase the effort of the exercise by placing a book on your abdomen.